 - This means that the employer has limited action to claim any recovery “in lieu of” the notice period given.
 This whole process depends on the employee.

-- Suppose they want to honor this opportunity for his/her full pay and a relieving letter.
+- Suppose they want to honour this opportunity for his/her full pay and a relieving letter.
 Section 41 of the act provides relief to a party with enough proof against the opposite party or to take legal action against an employee not serving the notice period in India.

 - As per the Indian Contract Act Section 27, The agreements through which anyone is restricted from entering into any profession, trade, service, or business are not valid.